WebberZone/better-search/readme.txt

 	* New setting *Number format count* under General to turn on/off the number formating of the search count
 	* New setting *Exclude Categories* under Search to exclude posts that belong to certain categories
 	* New setting *Stop query on banned words filter* under Search to stop searching if the search query contains any word from the banned list i.e. "Filter these words" setting.
 If you have seamless mode off, Better Search will display an error message.
 With seamless mode on, this will give a Nothing found message.
 You can customize it by editing your theme
+	* New setting *Filter whole words only* to only filter the full words from the banned list.
+When activated, partial words will no longer be blocked.
+You will need to update your banned words list to record more words that you would like filtered

 * Bug fixes:
 	* Options with checkboxes that haven't been saved in the database should display correctly